 3. FORGET ME NOT GRANT - funded by Norfolk County Council Purpose of assistance To assist people living with Dementia and those caring for them in the maintenance of a safe, decent, and warm home.
 To prevent admission to, and aid discharge from hospital or residential care.
-Maximum Grant £500 Minimum cost of works £0 Eligible Persons Diagnosis of Dementia or likely diagnosis of dementia Not means tested.
-Referral route GP Primary care Workers Community Care Admiral Nursing Service Self or family referral Other Eligible Properties A permanent and legal residence in Broadland District Council boundary Eligible Works Works will include small-scale works following an assessment of the property such as.
-Additional lightning in the home Decorating in such a way to provide contrast to the walls and skirting boards Adding signage to rooms and cupboard doors Removing and installing glass fronted cupboard doors Fitting memory cues, photos frames to the wall, clocks, and notice boards Essential repairs to remedy category one hazard Essential minor improvements and adaptations
+Maximum Grant £500 Minimum cost of works £0 Eligible Persons Diagnosis of Dementia or likely diagnosis of dementiaNot means tested.
+Referral route GP Primary care Workers Community Care Admiral Nursing Service Self or family referral Other Eligible Properties A permanent and legal residence in South Norfolk Council district.
+Eligible Works Works will include small-scale works following an assessment of the property such as.
+Additional lightning in the home Decorating in such a way to provide contrast to the walls and skirting boards Adding signage to rooms and cupboard doors Removing and installing glass fronted cupboard doors Fitting memory cues, photos frames to the wall, clocks, and notice boards Essential repairs to remedy category one hazard Essential minor improvements and adaptations Home Safety and Security Energy Efficiency measures where alternative home energy assistance is unavailable Works to prevent unreasonable delay to the release of a patient from primary care